 The majority of wild hogs were killed between October and January.
 This corresponded directly with deer season and an increase in the number of hunters on Fort Benning.
 A substantial amount of acorns and hickory nuts were available during October providing a food source full of fat and protein.
 Lone boars were responsible for almost 42% of the digital photographs and were harvested almost twice as often as sows.
 Possibly because they have larger home ranges and are more likely to come across hunters.
 Their larger body sizes and tusks also made them a preferred trophy target.

 The Bottom Line

 We must identify and understand seasonal food habits and movement patterns to be successful year-round hunters.
 Oak and hickory hardwood bottoms were great fall locations.
-But food source changes dictate a change in our winter, spring and summer hunting strategies to sustain effective management.
+But food source changes dictate a change in our winter, spring and summer shooting strategies to sustain effective management.
 Future articles will reveal monthly stomach content research to help us identify the types of food sources ingested by wild hogs year-round.
 We will also track movement patterns from sows fitted with Global Positioning System (GPS) collars.
-Technical advances in infrared devices derived from the military will vastly improve our night hunting techniques.
-I’m confident the knowledge gained from Auburn University and the U.S. Army will better educate us about our quarry, simplify our efforts and increase our year-round hunting success.
+Technical advances in infrared devices derived from the military will vastly improve our night shooting techniques.
+I’m confident the knowledge gained from Auburn University and the U.S. Army will better educate us about our quarry, simplify our efforts and increase our year-round shooting success.

 I wish to give credit and thanks to Laura B. Hanson for the research and graduate thesis submitted on August 7, 2006 for her Master of Science Degree at Auburn, Alabama.
 Special credit to Bill D. Sparklin and D. Buck Jolley whose research data was also used in the thesis.
 Special thanks to Auburn University’s School of Forestry and Wildlife Sciences and Fort Benning’s Conservation Branch.